The Villeroys settle in Paris

 Thurn & Taxis postal stories.

-Wasn't this a opportunity to work on the "Spirit of Telecommunications"
+the "Spirit of Telecommunications"

-we have inherited from the old postmasters ?
+left by the old postmasters ?

 Looking at our Google Analytics stats account